raspberrypilearning/synchronised-swimming/en/step_3.md

 --- task ---

-Rename the remaining costume from 'cat1 flying-b' to 'right'.
+Rename the remaining costume from 'cat flying-b' to 'right'.

 ![name right highlighted in costumes tab](images/swim-costume-right.png)